-Genetic associations are available for both common and rare (Mendelian) diseases and come from the following sources:
+Genetic associations are available for both common and rare (Mendelian) diseases and come from six data sources summarised below.

 The PheWAS (phenome-wide association studies) resources provide associations between a genetic variant and multiple phenotypes.
 It contains clinical phenotypes derived from the electronic medical record (EMR)-linked DNA biobank BioVU by the Center for Precision Medicine at the Vanderbilt University Medical Centre.
 The EMR-based PheWAS uses ICD9 (International Classification of Disease, 9th edition), which were mapped to EFO using OLS and Zooma.
 The catalog contains all associations with p < 0.05 (uncorrected).